E-mail Form

 • Refer you to a physical therapist.

 • Prescribe medicines for you to take by mouth.
-These include drugs to reduce pain and inflammation in the shoulder joint.
+These include medicines to reduce pain and inflammation in the shoulder joint.

-• You may also need a shot of anti-inflammatory drug or steroid directly into the joint to reduce the inflammation.
+• You may also need a shot of anti-inflammatory medicine or steroid directly into the joint to reduce the inflammation.

 Most people have a full recovery with full range of motion without surgery.